 Adding your favorite quotes to a WordPress site can make your site more personable and give users a deeper look at who you are and what your site is all about.
 It can also act as a calming factor for site users, as there might be a good chance they enjoy some of the quotes being displayed.

 I hope this tutorial was able to show you how easy it is to add random quotes to your WordPress site.
-With a smooth, simple to use plugin like Quotes Collection, the entire process is fairly easy and quick.
+With a smooth, simple-to-use plugin like Quotes and Tips by BestWebSoft, the entire process is fairly easy and quick.

 What is your favorite quote of all time?
 Do you think your visitors will appreciate seeing famous quotes when they visit?